AndrewC101/PokemonTrueRed/README.md

     - Silph chief talks about Lance
 - Oaks intro plays different music, has different text and uses Dragonite instead of Nidorino
 - The Old Man does not fight a level 5 Weedle.
 He is aware of his power to summon unholy creatures at Cinnabar
-- Weevil (for the yugioh fans) is in Viridian Forest but is too strong to beat when first encountered
+- Weevil (yugioh) is in Viridian Forest, he will battle if the player agrees
 - Gym guide gives actual good advice on how to beat gym leaders, including which Pokemon might help
 - Brock gives Mega punch tm and you can rematch him for as many as you want
 - Rockets are obsessed with their rank (D-S) and salary, often telling the player this info with pride
 - Several Espada and Aizen (for the bleach fans) are on the nugget bridge
 - Aizen gives a pp up when fought and can be farmed for more pp ups
+- Yugioh is on Route 25, he will battle if the player has beaten Kaiba
 - Residence of Vermilion are obsessed with a past war with Hoen, they don't take kindly to strangers
+- Lances' sister  is on Route 11, she will battle if the player agrees
 - SS Anne has an NPC who will heal your party for convenience
 - There are several trainers who are particularly strong who are out hunting noobs
+- Pegasus (yugioh) is in Rock Tunnel, looking for Kaiba
 - Chris Chan is hiding in Rock Tunnel and nearly everyone there has something to say about it.
 Get Flash to find him
 - Celadon mart has all the best TMs, available as soon as you get there
 - In Celadon Game Cornor is Jackpot Jack, he always wins.
 Follow the clues to find out the dark secret he hides
 - Celadon Mansion has a lot of updated dialog, the programmer defends the many bugs in his code
 - Trainers in Celadon Gym are having a bit of an argument
 - Silph Co building has the elusive rank S rockets and rocket CEOs, you can never defeat their salaries!
+- Cloud (FF7) is on floor 11 of Silph Co, he will battle if the player has beaten Sephiroth
 - Sabrinna gives Psychic TM and can be rematched for as many as you want
+- Mr Miyagi (Karate Kid) is fishing on route 12, he will battle if the player agrees
 - Koga gives Swords dance TM and can be rematched for as many as you want
 - Cinnabar Pokemon Lab has updated dialog about Mewtwo.
 One of the scientists has gone slightly mad
+- Trunks (DBZ) is in the lab, he will battle if the player agrees
 - Cinnabar gym trainers are a cult that worships the great and merciful Missingno
 - Giovanni has a special 6th Pokemon in his final fight, he gives the Hyper beam tm and can be rematched
-- The rival starts to hear voices in his head and go a little crazy
+- The rival starts to hear voices in his head and go a little
-- Victory road has a trainer who will heal your team, she wanted to be a nurse, but how wants to be a champion
+- Kaiba and Sephiroth are in Victory Road.
+Sephiroth will battle if the player agrees
-- Victory road has a trainer who has won the lottery, he is designed for money grinding pre Elite Four
+- Victory road has trainers designed for grinding exp and money
 - The Elite Four and Final rival are much stronger to live up to their reputations at this point
 - Mewtwo Cerulean Cave encounter has several changes
   - Dialog during first interaction